DataDog/integrations-core/pan_firewall/README.md

 ## Overview

-Datadog's Palo Alto Networks Firewall Log integration allows customers to ingest, parse and analyze Palo Alto Networks Firewall Logs.
-This log integration relies upon HTTPS log templating and forwarding capability provided by PAN OS, the operating system that runs in Palo Alto firewalls.
+Datadog's Palo Alto Networks Firewall Log integration allows customers to ingest, parse and analyze Palo Alto Networks firewall logs.
+This log integration relies on the HTTPS log templating and forwarding capability provided by PAN OS, the operating system that runs in Palo Alto firewalls.
 PAN-OS allows customers to forward threat, traffic, authentication, and other important log events.

 ### Key Use Cases
 #### Respond to high severity threat events